NLeSC/guide/language_guides/rust.md

 _Page maintainer: [Rodrigo V. Honorato](https://github.com/rvhonorato)_

 Rust is a modern programming language designed to provide both high performance while enforcing memory safety through its unique ownership system and borrow checker.
+Originally developed at Mozilla and first released in 2015, Rust is now stewarded by the independent [Rust Foundation](https://rustfoundation.org/) (founded 2021 by AWS, Google, Huawei, Microsoft and Mozilla).
-Developed by Mozilla and first released in 2015, Rust has rapidly gained popularity for its ability to prevent common programming errors at compile time.
+Rust has rapidly gained popularity for its ability to prevent common programming errors at compile time.
 It is commonly categorized as a systems programming language but over the last few years its ecosystem has grown considerably and Rust is being adopted as a general programming language.

 Rust is increasingly adopted in **research software** for its unique blend of speed, safety, and modern tooling.
 It powers everything from